Toby-Codes/simple_shell/README.md

 ### Compilation and Execution

-To execute **Bibalve**, compile all `.c` files in the repository and execute the resulting executable file:
+To execute **Indomie**, compile all `.c` files in the repository and execute the resulting executable file:

 ```
 gcc *.c -o hsh